eaziym/shiyao.me/resume.md

   <span>May 2023 - Oct 2023</span>
 </div>

-- Developed and optimized dashboards analyzing Ethereum (ETH) Staking, Smart Money holdings and crypto market trends using Dune and Nansen SQL; presented in weekly investment meeting for fund management (+9.8% return since May)
+- Developed and optimized dashboards analyzing Ethereum (ETH) Staking, Smart Money holdings and crypto market trends using Dune SQL; presented in weekly investment meeting for fund management
-- Streamlined data retrieval and analysis workflows by integrating various API providers such as Etherscan, CoinMarketCap, Deribit, Mboum Finance using Python/Power Query - example data usage in VIX Risk-Parity strategies (+11.39% 2M return)
+- Streamlined data retrieval and analysis workflows by integrating various API providers using Python/Power Query
-- Researched and backtested AI-powered algorithmic trading with optimized parameters on TradingView (+93.14% net profit on 30m timeframe for BTC/USDT)
+- Researched and backtested AI-powered algorithmic trading with optimized parameters on TradingView

 ## Personal Projects